fiwa/bootstrap-file-input/README.md

 Bootstrap file input
 ====================

-A custom file input for @twitter bootstrap.
+Standardizes the file input field to look like a Bootstrap button in all browsers.

 ## Original